AIHubCentral/docs/assets/Extra/Glossary.md

 ### :icon-chevron-down:Gradio
 - Gradio is an open-source Python packag that makes it easy for developers to create user-friendly web interfaces for machine learning models and other applications, such as RVC.

 - It deploys the program on a Local URL, which is the one running locally on the machine, and a Public Share Link, which is a tunnel that exposes the Local URL.
 The Public Share Link is used, for example, in Google Colabs, powered by their Share API.
-Sometimes, the Share API goes down, you can check its status <u>[here](https://status.gradio.app/)</u>.
+Sometimes, the Share API goes down, you can check its <u>[status](https://status.gradio.app/)</u>.

 ***
 ###### ‎